-The deadline for submissions was October 1, 2018.
+The deadline for submissions is October 1, 2019.

 Grant Funded by The Dale G. Leathers Memorial Fund to Promote Communication Studies in Emerging Democracies

 Proposals are being solicited that promote scholarship and teaching of Communication Studies to benefit emerging democracies and their peoples.
 Any activity which contributes to this goal is potentially eligible for funding.
 Such activities include (but are not limited to) the following:

 - International travel for residents of emerging democracies to attend conferences or advanced training in Communication Studies

 - International travel for U.S. residents to disseminate Communication scholarship or to conduct training in Communication Studies in emerging democracies

 - Procuring and disseminating scholarly and instructional materials in Communication Studies for use by institutions within emerging democracies